Drug Injury Lawsuit

 The experienced attorneys at Wapner Newman have years of experience dealing with these companies, their attorneys, and their insurance providers.
 Our drug injury lawyers in Philadelphia are not afraid to hold negligent pharmaceutical companies accountable for their dangerous products, and will not back down until we have secured a settlement that addresses all of your damages.

 Our verdicts and settlements speak for themselves.
-In both class action and private lawsuits, our personal injury lawyers have been able to help victims of dangerous drugs obtain large settlements that help to cover the costs of medical expenses, lost wages, emotional distress, and physical pain and suffering.
+In both class action and private lawsuits, our Top-rated personal injury attorneys have been able to help victims of dangerous drugs obtain large settlements that help to cover the costs of medical expenses, lost wages, emotional distress, and physical pain and suffering.

 Pharmaceutical companies can be ruthless when trying to disprove your claim.
 You deserve an aggressive, experienced product liability attorney in New Jersey on your side who will fight for your rights and help you obtain the compensation you deserve.